-Steps to Address Any Items "Partially in Place" or "Not in Place" Not In Place No data to indicate reason for consideration for Tier 3 support.
-Team is not evident.
-A review of relevant records was not conducted.
-Key individuals were not interviewed.
-Status Partially in Place Team includes a minimum of 3 members, one of which is the classroom teacher.
+Not In Place / No Evidence 0 No data to indicate reason for consideration for Tier 3 support.
+Action Team not identified.
+A review of records was not conducted, or the record review information is incomplete.
+Interviews were not conducted, or interviews records are incomplete.
+Status Developing 1 Action Team includes a minimum of 3 members: administrator, person with behavioral expertise, and the classroom teacher.
 Records reviewed included at least discipline referrals AND academic records.
-Some interviews (2 or more) occurred but not all relevant individuals were interviewed.
-In Place Core Team responds data indicating one of the following: Non-response to Tier 2 Chronic behaviors Intense behavior Teacher nomination Universal screening Team members include: • principal • person with behavioral expertise • classroom teacher • other staff involved with student • person making referral • family member • student (if appropriate) Records reviewed include: discipline referrals attendance academic records health information (if applicable) IEP (if applicable) Persons interviewed include: • teacher • person making referral • other staff • family member • student (if appropriate) Activity 1.
-Student identified by Core Team.
-2. Core Team identifies and notifies Action Team members.
-3. Designated Core Team member gathers relevant records following established system.
+Some interviews (2 or more) occurred, but not all relevant individuals were interviewed.
+Proficient 2 Core Team responds to data indicating one of the following: Non-response to Tier 2 Existing school data - chronic behaviors Intense behavior Teacher nomination Universal screening Action Team members include: principal person with behavioral expertise classroom teacher other staff (as appropriate) person making referral (as appropriate) family member student (as appropriate) Records reviewed include: discipline referrals attendance academic records health information (if applicable) IEP (if applicable) Persons interviewed include: • homeroom/main teacher • person making referral • other staff • family member • student (if appropriate) Activity Student identified by Core Team.
+Can note on Student File Checklist or Adapted Facts 2.
+Core Team identifies and notifies Action Team members.
+Can note on Student File Checklist or Adapted Facts 3.
+Designated Core Team member gathers relevant records following established system.
 4. Action Team member(s) interview individuals who have direct experience with the student.
-Step (4-l sq912 A87) noitsm Collect Infor
+Step (4-l sq912 A84) noite myoful toelloO

-Adapted from: C. Borgmeier (2010) Portland State University; Sugai & Horner (2003); Sugai, G., Lewis-Palmer, T., & Hagan-Burke, S. (1999-2000); Iovannone, R. & Christiansen, K. (2012); Maryland Coalition for Inclusive Education (2009)
+Adapted from: C. Borgmeier (2010) Portland State University; Sugai & Horner (2003); Sugai, G., Lewis-Palmer, T., & Hagan-Burke, S. (1999-2000); Iovannone, R. & Christiansen, K. (?); Maryland Coalition for Inclusive Education (2009)

-Steps to Address Any Items "Partially in Place" or "Not in Place" Not In Place The Summary Statement does not include a description of a single problem behavior OR the problem behavior is not described in observable or measurable terms.
-No routines identified OR routines were not assessed for likelihood of problem behavior.
-No antecedent events identified.
-Status Partially in Place Description of the problem behavior includes one of the following characteristics: • observable • measurable Daily routines are identified that are associated with problem behavior OR daily routines are identified during which problem behavior is not present, but not both.
-Antecedent events are identified but not described in sufficient detail to inform intervention planning OR antecedent events are identified that are not derived from the FBA results.
-In Place Description of problem behavior includes all of the following characteristics: • observable - description of specific student actions; can be replicated by a stranger • measurable - frequency and/or duration can be counted; beginning & ending of behavior are clearly delineated Daily routines are identified that are associated with problem behavior AND daily routines are identified during which problem behavior is not present.
-One or more antecedent events are identified that trigger/predict problem behavior AND are described in sufficient detail to inform intervention planning.
-Activity 5.1.
+Not In Place / No Evidence 0 The summary statement does not include a description of a single problem behavior, or set of behaviors.
+No evidence of a context analysis in included.
+No antecedent events are identified, or antecedent events unclear.
+Status Developing 1 A single problem behavior, or set of behaviors, is not described in either observable or measurable terms, or is otherwise unclear, but is identified.
+Daily routines are identified that are associated with problem behavior or during which problem behavior is not present, but not both.
+OR Context analysis is incomplete or unclear.
+Antecedent events are identified, derived from the FBA results, but not described in sufficient detail to inform intervention planning.
+OR Antecedent events are identified that are not derived from the FBA results.
+Proficient 2 A single problem behavior, or set of behaviors, is identified and described with all of the following characteristics: • observable - description of specific student actions; can be replicated by a stranger • measurable - frequency and/ or duration can be counted; beginning & ending of behavior are clearly delineated Daily routines are identified that are associated with problem behavior AND daily routines are identified during which problem behavior is not present.
+One or more antecedent events are identified, derived from the FBA results, that trigger/predict problem behavior AND are described in sufficient detail to inform intervention planning.
+Activity 5.
 Describe a single problem behavior.
-(If multiple problem behaviors exist, prioritize on intensity, frequency, chronic need, prerequisite for other skills, and duration.) analysis (i.e., Adapted FACTS Part A, p.2) identify daily routines that are AND are not associated with problem behavior.
-5.3.
-Identify antecedent(s)/ triggering events.
-Step (F G Step 5) p a Summary Statement OləvəQ
+(If multiple problem behaviors exist, prioritize on intensity, frequency, chronic need, prerequisite for other skills, and duration.)
+5. Using a context analysis (i.e., Adapted FACTS Part A, p.2) identify daily routines that are AND are not associated with problem behavior.
+5. Identify antecedent(s)/ triggering events.
+Step (7 dəts A87) t n Summary Statemen Develop